1 Consider Water Catchment

-How do you pick a place to pitch?
-The flattest patch of ground, furthest from the long drop, and a safe distance from any snorers.
+How do you pick a place to pitch you tent?
+Easy!
+Find the flattest patch of ground, furthest from the long drop and a safe distance from any snorers.
+Right?

-Is that nice, flat patch of ground you’ve chosen actually in the middle of a water catchment?
+Is that nice, flat patch of ground where you’ve chosen to pitch your tent actually in the middle of a water catchment?
 Don’t just think about the landscape of your immediate campsite.
 If you’re pitched next to a river, where does it go to and what’s upstream from you?
 It might be dry where you are but, if it’s raining 100km away, the next morning you could be flooded.

 Check the weather forecast for areas upstream from you, looking for storm warnings or excessive rainfall.
 I use the website Six Maps to check an area’s topography – it’s like Google maps but is generally more up to date and has great mapping tools.